liam8888999/ErsatzTV-Filler/README.md

 ##### Make sure to replace the path with your local one!
 2. `0 * * * * /home/xxx/ErsatzTV-Filler/generator.sh`

+## For news to work you will need to install
+'sudo apt install xsltproc'

 For more information on how to use this with ErsatzTV please visit https://ersatztv.org/user-guide/filler/